efsavage/ajah/README.md

 The functionality contained here is simply a reflection of things I have needed for a wide variety of projects.
 Some is very general and likely to be found in some form in other libraries, some is very specific and unique.
 Some is simply a different way of solving the same task, perhaps with fewer lines of code or more sensible defaults or more configuration options.

+## Java Requirements ##
+The code here generally targets the current Long Term Support version of Java but there may be exceptions.

 ##  Building ##
 This repository is set up as a suite of Maven projects.
 The dependencies they use vary from few to many, so you may want to import them into your IDE on an as-needed basis.